When they found him, they exclaimed: "Everyone is looking for you!"

 Can you walk away from someone, even those who are trying to take advantage of your kindness, and move on to another pressing need you feel is more important?

-How do you know the difference between your own self-serving avoidance of a needy person and true mission-guided opportunity?
+How do you know the difference between your own self-serving avoidance of a needy person and a true mission-guided opportunity?

 Jesus faced these challenges often.
-Many folks are startled to learn that Jesus actually did walk away from folks who were seeking him for a miracle (Mark 1:35-45) and he did "run off" folks who were trying to take advantage of his miracle-working ability for their own selfish interests (John 6:26-66).
+Many folks are startled to learn that Jesus actually did walk away from folks who were seeking him for a miracle (Mark 1:35-45), and he did "run off" folks who were trying to take advantage of his miracle-working ability for their own selfish interests (John 6:26-66).
 Yet, as the story about healing a man with leprosy makes clear (Mark 1:40-45), Jesus ministered out of his deep compassion for broken and wounded folks who needed his touch, his grace, and his power.
 So how can we know how to do what Jesus did and do it appropriately?

 Clearly, Jesus didn't walk away from folks in need out of selfishness or avoidance.
 When he left behind those who were looking for him, he did so to specifically live out his God-ordained mission (Mark 1:38).
 He was able to discern between the two because he had tuned his heart to that mission through his regular times with the Father early in the morning while it was still dark, in a time and place of intentional prayer (Mark 1:35).
 What's more, when presented with a need directly in his path, Jesus did more than just physically heal: he touched and validated the value of people even when it wasn't culturally acceptable to do so (Mark 1:41).
 When Jesus did "run off" folks with his strong teaching, he didn't do it for selfish reasons.
-He did it to avoid the misperceptions and wrong desires of those seeking to highjack (John 6:14-27) — in other words, people were wanting Jesus to abandon his God-ordained ministry to give them what they wanted.
+He did it to avoid the misperceptions and wrong desires of those seeking to highjack (John 6:14-27) — in other words, people wanted Jesus to abandon his God-ordained ministry to give them what they wanted.

-First, I'm called to be compassionate as a follower of Jesus and I will be judged based on how I respond to people's needs (Matthew 25:31-46).
+First, I'm called to be compassionate as a follower of Jesus, and I will be judged based on how I respond to people's needs (Matthew 25:31-46).

 Second, I must stick to the mission God has given me and not get side-tracked by doing what is good when God has called me to do what is best (Mark 1:38; Acts 20:24; 2 Timothy 4:6-8).